- Common uses

 What OTHER INFORMATION should I know?

 Keep all appointments with your doctor and the laboratory.
 Your doctor will order certain heart function tests before and during your treatment to be sure it is safe for you to take osimertinib, and to check your body's response to the medication.
+Your doctor may also order a lab test before you begin your treatment to find out if your cancer can be treated with osimertinib.

 It is important for you to keep a written list of all of the prescription and nonprescription (over-the-counter) medicines you are taking, as well as any products such as vitamins, minerals, or other dietary supplements.
 You should bring this list with you each time you visit a doctor or if you are admitted to a hospital.
 It is also important information to carry with you in case of emergencies.